 Your approach to the environment is an important factor in developing a good reputation for your business.
 Some businesses have built their success largely on a reputation for doing the right thing.

-- makes it easier to recruit new employees and improves employee motivation
+- making it easier to recruit new employees and improves employee motivation

-- improves your standing with your local community
+- improving your standing with your local community

-- improves your relationship with your shareholders, if you have them
+- improving your relationship with your shareholders, if you have them

-- increases the chance that banks or investors will provide financial support
+- increasing the chance that banks or investors will provide financial support

 See the page in this guide on how to improve employee relations with good environmental practices.

 Your business will benefit from making customers, employees, the local community, suppliers and other stakeholders aware of your environmental commitment.
 Publicising measures taken to become 'greener' are becoming an essential part of marketing your business.
 Customers in particular might be interested in:

 what you have done to make your business energy - and water - efficient

 the environmental credentials of your raw materials and supply chain